exurd/WiiShopliftingChannel/README.md

 <!-- Some titles are too large for the SD card, which can error out. -->

-# Note / Credits
+# Credits
-Commits that I have made for this forked project is licensed under The Unlicense.
-Thank you rxi for [microtar](https://github.com/rxi/microtar), and everyone involved with [yawmME](https://github.com/modmii/YAWM-ModMii-Edition): I would've not gotten this far without your amazing code!
+Thank you rxi for [microtar](https://github.com/rxi/microtar), larsenv for the original repository, [WiiShopliftChannel](https://github.com/larsenv/WiiShopliftChannel), and to everyone involved with [yawmME](https://github.com/modmii/YAWM-ModMii-Edition): I would've not gotten this far without your amazing efforts in Wii homebrewing!